romandobra/lessbian/README.md

 # How to boot Debian to RAM
 > For those who don't want to build it themselves, here's the link to [download Debian desktop ISO that boots from RAM](https://github.com/undecoded/lessbian/releases/).
-> If you want to add your apps into your LiveCD, just put 'apt-get' commands in the `my-apps.sh` file before you run the main script.
-If you want to have custom autostart commands when the desktop is loaded, just put them in `lessbian-autostart.sh`.
 ## STEP 1:
 Download the base ISO [here](https://github.com/Head-on-a-Stick/newer-buster/releases) (no desktop).
 ## STEP 2: